Vyral/mcpherson-sisters/_posts/2020-09-23-q-what-should-you-look-for-in-a-lender.md

 ---
 layout: post
-title: 'Q: What to Look for in a Lender ?'
+title: 'Q: What Should You Look for in a Lender?'
 date: 2020-09-23 18:42:00
 tags:
   - Home Buyer Tips